Lamb Keema

 • Pour in the red wine, stir well and cook for 5 minutes.

 • Add diced tomatoes and bring it back to a simmer.
 Add the partially-cooked potatoes, blend them well into the mixture and increase the heat to high.
-When boiling, reduce the heat back to medium and simmer for 15 minutes.
-During the cooking time, gently push the potatoes down using a fork.

 • Add peas and cilantro; cook until heated through, about 6 to 7 minutes.
 Serve with naan bread and garnish with cilantro.